-You can integrate any database with Exasol by using IMPORT and EXPORT statements.
-You need to upload the corresponding JDBC driver into the Exasol (see Manage JDBC Drivers) and then use the generic JDBC interface for IMPORT and EXPORT.
-By supporting native interfaces to the database systems Exasol and Oracle, we achieve even better performance.
+You can integrate any database with Exasol as long as the external source supports a JDBC interface.
+You need to upload the corresponding JDBC driver into EXAoperationl (see Manage JDBC Drivers) and then use the generic JDBC interface for IMPORT and EXPORT.
+By supporting native interfaces to Exasol and Oracle databases, we achieve even better performance.

 This section describes how you can connect to sources with Exasol for importing or exporting of data.
 The section covers the following topics:

 - Hadoop and Other Systems